James McCrae (politician): After provincial politics

 After leaving the assembly, McCrae became a real estate agent.
 He ran for mayor of Brandon in 2002, but lost to Dave Burgess.
 His campaign was hindered by local opposition to some of the decisions he had made while in government.
 He did not seek re-election to the provincial legislature in 2003.

 He was re-elected to Brandon City Council in October 2006 after a 20-year hiatus.
 He also wrote a book in 2006, Dancing Winds, a romance set during the Second World War at a concentration camp.
 McCrae was acclaimed to city council in 2010.

 In April 2013, McCrae resigned from Brandon City Council.
 In May, he was named a part-time Citizenship Judge for Winnipeg.

+In October 2023, McCrae appeared before Brandon City Council in opposition to a deferred resolution of council recognizing Canadian Indian Residential Schools as genocide, questioning the applicability of the term and argued the motion was ultra vires.

+On May 13, 2024, the Brandon School Division Board of Trustees received communications from McCrae regarding the inclusion of the book Grave Error: How The Media Misled Us (and the Truth about Residential Schools) in the division's high school libraries and related concerns.
+McCrae attempted to speak to the board during the May 13^{th} meeting but the board denied to hear from McCrae, indicating that his delegation request had previously been denied due to an incomplete delegation request form.

+McCrae appeared as a delegation to the Brandon School Division Board of Trustees on June 10^{th} 2024 to address disrespectful abuse of him at the May 13^{th} meeting.
+During McCrae's delegation, three trustees excused themselves from the meeting and the vice-chairperson ruled McCrae's delegation out of order.

+In July 2026, McCrae registered as a candidate for school board trustee of Brandon School Division in the 2026 Manitoba municipal elections.